Family Law

 Introduction

-Your long-term legal standing depends heavily on whether you choose divorce or annulment.
+Your long-term legal standing depends heavily on whether you choose to annul or divorce.
 This becomes even more significant as you think about alternatives like legal separation or dissolution of marriage.
 Each choice brings different outcomes for property division, financial support, and your future ability to remarry.

 Understanding the Legal End of a Marriage